 The Center for Community Collaboration (CCC) is committed to supporting faculty who integrate community partnerships in their teaching as community-based learning or in their research as community-based participatory research.
 The CCC also encourages and promotes the diverse ways that the Smith staff and faculty become involved in other community partnerships.
-Look for more information soon about a new concentration being developed by faculty in collaboration with the CCC.
+The Community Engagement and Social Change (CESC) Concentration has been developed by faculty in collaboration with the CCC.

 The CCC supports faculty and staff by helping them make connections with community partners, supporting student placements and more.
 Please contact us to learn more about how we can support your teaching and research.